Citizen Minutes

 Directors: Simon Madore, Gabriel Tougas

-Producer: David Beata
+Producer: David Baeta

 Writer: Chaz Beaudette